Tuberculosis Screening from Cough Audio: Baseline Models, Clinical Variables, and Uncertainty Quantification: Methodology

 \item \textbf{Spectral Roll-off:} The $85\%$ spectral roll-off is the frequency (or bin) below which $85\%$ of the frame’s spectral energy is accumulated; equivalently, it is the $0.85$ quantile of the cumulative energy distribution. \item \textbf{Spectral Bandwidth}: spectral bandwidth is the $p$th-order moment of the spectrum around the spectral centroid.
 Let $X_n[k]$ be the magnitude spectrum of the $n$th frame, and let $f[k]$ be the center frequency (in Hz) of bin $k$.
 If $C_n$ denotes the spectral centroid at frame $n$, then the spectral bandwidth is

-We set $p=2$ in our computation of the spectral bandwidth. \item \textbf{Spectral Flatness}: spectral flatness quantifies how noise-like a spectrum is.
+\item \textbf{Spectral Flatness}: spectral flatness quantifies how noise-like a spectrum is.
 It is computed as the ratio of the geometric mean to the arithmetic mean of a thresholded (and exponentiated) spectrum.
 Let $X_n[k]$ be the magnitude spectrum of the $n$th frame.
-Then the per-frame geometric and arithmetic means are
+Then, the per-frame geometric and arithmetic means are

 and the spectral flatness of the $n$th frame is